Basic Vision Research

 Jeremy A Lavine

-Assistant Professor of Ophthalmology and Medicine (Rheumatology)
+Assistant Professor, Ophthalmology, Medicine (Rheumatology)

 Research work focuses upon identification of the cell type that regulates interleukin-6 (IL-6) expression in response to beta-adrenergic receptor (AR) signaling, elucidation of the signaling pathways and transcription factors downstream of the beta2-AR, and identification of new macrophage subtypes within the eye, which are regulated by beta-AR signaling, during choroidal neovascularization (CNV).